 - 1. All contractors on the site will be made aware of the possible presence of bats prior to the commencement of work. - 2.
 Contractors will be provided with the contact details of an appropriately qualified individual who can provide advice in relation to bats at any time during work.
 In the event that bats are found during work, unless the action has already been cleared by a suitably qualified individual, all work will cease and an appropriately qualified individual will be contacted for further advice. - 3.
 Contractors will be observant during demolition work for bats which may use the building if new areas of the roof are exposed and left open overnight.
-Bats are opportunistic and may make use of gaps opened up during work overnight. - 4.
-If it is necessary to remove a bat to avoid it being harmed, gloves should be worn.
-It should be carefully caught in a cardboard box and kept in the dark in a quiet place until it can be released at dusk near to where it was found, or moved to an undisturbed part of the building, with outside access, and placed in a location safe from predators.
+Bats are opportunistic and may make use of gaps opened up during work overnight.

-- 5. If bats or bat roosts are found during work, all work should cease.
+- 4. If it is necessary to remove a bat to avoid it being harmed, gloves should be worn.
+It should be carefully caught in a cardboard box and kept in the dark in a quiet place until it can be released at dusk near to where it was found, or moved to an undisturbed part of the building, with outside access, and placed in a location safe from predators. - 5.
+If bats or bat roosts are found during work, all work should cease.
 The site will need to be re-assessed in regard to its use by bats.
-A Natural England licence may be required if continuing work is, on balance, likely to result in the disturbance, killing or injury of bats or the alteration, destruction or obstruction of roost site. - 6.
+A Natural England licence will be required if continuing work is, on balance, likely to result in the disturbance, killing or injury of bats or the alteration, destruction or obstruction of roost site. - 6.
 Remove all roof coverings by hand only. - 7.
+Retain at least 8 gaps along the eaves lines of the rear extension which will allow access to the wall tops under the eaves during any re-roofing which is undertaken.
+A plan for this type of roost is shown on Figure 7.
+These potential roost sites will be a significant improvement on existing site conditions.
+If this is not possible due to it compromising the thermal envelope of the building at least 2 externally mounted bat boxes should be installed on a south facing gable and or trees to the site boundary at least 3m from the ground. - 8.
 There is no need to restrict the timing of work.
 Use of the structure by bats is equally likely to occur at any time of the year but will be at low levels.

 Following English Nature (Natural England) guidance Mitchell-Jones (2004), if these guidelines are followed we would consider that on balance, a disturbance to bat species which could be contrary to the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 and Wildlife and Countryside Act (1981) (as amended) is unlikely.
-If bats are found prior to or during work a licence application may be required.
+If bats are found prior to or during work a licence application will be required.